bigbio/quantms.io/docs/introduction.rst

 Introduction to quantms.io
 ======================================

-The ``.qms`` folder will contain multiple metadata files that will be used to describe the project, the samples, the data acquisition and the data processing.
+The ``.qms`` folder will contain multiple files that will be used to describe the project, the samples, the data acquisition and the data processing, in addition to the data files.
 Each of these files will be described in the following
 sections:

 -  :doc:`metadata`: A json file for metadata about the analyzed project
--  :doc:`ae` or :doc:`de`: A csv file based on the MSstats (TODO link) format for either absolute expression or differential expression.
+-  :doc:`ae` or :doc:`de`: A csv file based on the `MSstats <https://github.com/Vitek-Lab/MSstats>`_ format for either absolute expression or differential expression.

 Some general rules for all the files: